To commemorate and celebrate

 Note: A portion of the proceeds from the sale of this DVD will benefit the Carl Wilson Foundation.

 Note: This is a 2 DVD box set.

-Holiday Special Price: The price for 1974 — On the Road with The Beach Boys (Director's Cut) and The Interviews is only $35.
-FREE SHIPPING worldwide through December 31, 2014!
-After that date, please include an additional $8 for US and Canada shipping & handling, or $10 for worldwide shipping & handling.
+Price: The price for 1974 — On the Road with The Beach Boys (Director's Cut) and The Interviews is only $35.
+Please include an additional $8 for US and Canada shipping & handling, or $10 for worldwide shipping & handling.
 It makes a great gift!

 Send personal check, cashier's check, money order, or international money order (IMO) payable to: MFM Productions, 10624 S. Eastern Ave., Suite A-162, Henderson, NV 89052.
 Credit card purchases can be made using PayPal and sending payment to MFMPRODUCTIONS@AOL.COM

 Warning: Send cash at your own risk!
 Allow 7-10 business days for delivery from the time your order is received.

 “As close as it gets to as real as it was!”